ShaozheLi123/Shaozheli.github.io/README.md

 * JavaScript: I want to try to follow the JavaScript Beginner Tutorial to learn. <a href="https://htmldog.com/guides/javascript/beginner/"> htmldog.javascript</a>

+* Week2:

-* HTML2: I want to check the remain HTML learning page to try to get more way to modify the webpage. <a href="https://marksheet.io/html-tables.html"> marksheet.html</a>
+* HTML2: I want to check the remain HTML learning page to try to get more way to modify the webpage. <a href="https://marksheet.io/html-tables.html"> marksheet.html2</a>

+* TypeScript: I want to learned the typescript and follow the class setps. <a href="https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html"> TypeScript</a>

+* CSS: I want to learn more about the css to modify my cat and first page. <a href="https://www.w3schools.com/css/default.asp"> CSSS2</a>

 * <strong>Change Log List (Milestone2):</strong>